-In August 2014, the FASB issued ASU 2014-15, which provides guidance about management's responsibility to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and to provide related footnote disclosures.
+In August 2014, the FASB issued Accounting Standards Update ("ASU") 2014-15, Presentation of Financial Statements - Going Concern, which provides guidance about management's responsibility to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and to provide related footnote disclosures.
 The new standard is effective for the annual period ending after December 15, 2016 and for annual and interim periods thereafter, with early adoption permitted.
-We are currently evaluating the impact of this accounting standard update on our consolidated financial statements.
+We adopted this standard for the year ended December 31, 2016.
+The adoption of this ASU does not have a material impact on our consolidated financial statements.